 Finally, exit the interactive session by typing “exit” and pressing Enter.
 This will take you back to the PowerShell console on the host.
 In this task, you have created and run containers based on Windows Server Core & Nano Server container images that Microsoft provides.

-V
+Demo 1b: Windows vs Hyper-V Isolation

 In this demo you will compare container process isolation between Windows Server and Hyper-V Containers.
 You will need to run this demo on Windows Server 2019 since Windows 10 only supports Hyper-V Containers.
 Recommend using the LOD VM